No file uploadsNo tracking of inputsNo account requiredWorks offline after first load

 • Confusing AGI with taxable income.
 AGI includes deductions for above-the-line items (401k, IRA, HSA, half SE tax).
 Taxable income further subtracts the standard or itemized deduction.
 The IRS uses both numbers for different thresholds — AGI for credits, taxable income for tax computation.

 • Itemizing when standard wins.
 Since TCJA 2017, the standard deduction doubled and most filers now take it.
-Itemize only if your mortgage interest + SALT (capped $10k) + charitable + medical (over 7.5% AGI) exceeds the standard deduction.
+Itemize only if your mortgage interest + SALT (capped at $40,000 under OBBBA, up from $10,000) + charitable + medical (over 7.5% AGI) exceeds the standard deduction.

 • Missing the Child Tax Credit phase-out.
 Above $200k single / $400k MFJ AGI, CTC phases out by $50 per $1,000 of excess income.
 A $250k AGI single filer with 2 kids loses $2,500 of the $4,000 credit.